 The Alaska Ferry IS a public transportation system operated by the State of Alaska.
 It IS NOT a cruise ship, nor is it anything like a cruise ship!
 The cost of your ticket does not include a cabin or any food.
 It does include free public showers.
-You will get to pass incredible scenery as well as meet lots of interesting people, both Alaskans and travelers!
-If you don’t mind working through all the logistics.
+You will get to see incredible scenery as well as meet lots of interesting people, both Alaskans and travelers!
 You’ll have an amazing experience, but don’t let anyone tell you it’s like a cruise, it ain’t that!

 Is the Alaska Ferry the right way for me to travel to Alaska?